 What Is C-PTSD?
 Understanding Complex Trauma, Relational Wounds & the Path to Healing

-Heads Up: This post includes examples and symptoms of trauma.
-Please check in with yourself as you read.
-You can pause, breathe, or come back later.
+Heads Up: This post includes explores trauma, childhood wounds, and difficult relational experiences.
+Please check in with yourself as you read - you can pause, breathe, or come back to it whenever you're ready.

 C-PTSD Isn't Just About What Happened - It's About What Keeps Happening Inside You